andz89/react-tailwind-template/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate into the project directory with `cd my-project`.
 3. Install the required dependencies using `npm install`.
-4. to init tailwind use `npx tailwindcss init`
-5. Start the development server and JSON-Server with `npm run start`.
+4. Start the development server and JSON-Server with `npm run start`.
-6. use `npm run dev` to run both react-script and json-server.
+5. use `npm run dev` to run both react-script /`npm run start` and json-server `npm run server`.

 **Ready to Code:**
 This template provides a solid foundation for building web applications.
 Customize the components, styles, and data to suit your project requirements.
 With React and Tailwind at your fingertips, you can create stunning and responsive UIs effortlessly.